camunda/camunda-bpm-examples/cockpit/cockpit-fullstack-count-processes/README.md

 Fullstack (ReactJS & Java) "Count Processes" Cockpit Plugin
 ===========================================================

-This is a simple plugin that showcases the plugin system of Cockpit, the process monitoring tool of [Camunda BPM](http://docs.camunda.org).
+This is a simple plugin that showcases the plugin system of Cockpit, the process monitoring tool of [Camunda Platform](http://docs.camunda.org).

-Built and tested against Camunda BPM version `7.14.0`.
+Built and tested against Camunda Platform version `7.14.0`.

 ![Screenshot](screenshot.png)